borkdude/blog/posts/oss-updates-mar-apr-2024.md

-Title: OSS updates March and April 2024
+Title: OSS updates May and June 2024
-Date: 2024-04-30
+Date: 2024-06-30
 Tags: clojure, oss updates
-Description: My Clojure OSS updates for March and April 2024
+Description: My Clojure OSS updates for May and June 2024

-In this post I'll give updates about open source I worked on during March and April 2024.
+In this post I'll give updates about open source I worked on during May and June 2024.

 To see previous OSS updates, go [here](https://blog.michielborkent.nl/tags/oss-updates.html).